I Can See Your Voice Malaysia (Malay language)

-I Can See Your Voice Malaysia is a Malaysian Malay-language television mystery music game show based on the South Korean programme of the same title.
+I Can See Your Voice Malaysia is a Malaysian Malay-language television mystery music game show broadcast by NTV7 and TV3, based on the South Korean programme of the same title, featuring its format where guest artist(s) attempt to eliminate bad singers from the group, until the last mystery singer remains for a duet performance.
 It first aired on 4 August 2018.